bier-ml/lunapark/README.md

 A system for matching job candidates with vacancies using AI-powered analysis.
 The project consists of a FastAPI backend service and a Streamlit frontend application.

+## Design Documentation

+For detailed information about the system architecture, components, and technical decisions, please refer to our [Design Document](design_doc.md).
+This document outlines the core system design, architecture decisions, and implementation details for developers and technical stakeholders.

 ## Repository Structure

 ```